Are you passionate about the delivery of high-quality nursing care in a Wound Clinic setting? Does wound healing and wound aetiology fascinate you?

 Experience and Knowledge RequiredEssential

 - Experience of working in the community

-- Ability to drive as you will be expected to travel clinical sites and across the county to access meetings and training.
+- UK driving licence and access to suitable transport, as you will be travel to clinical sites and across the county to access meetings and training

 - Able to work weekends and bank holidays